vigevenoj/quakes/README.md

 1. Start application with `java -jar target/quakes-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`

-  There is no web interface available so this will return a 404
+  There is no web interface available yet so this will return a 404

 Health Check
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+To see application health enter url `http://localhost:8081/healthcheck`

 Behavior while running
 ---